Finiteness theorems for matroid complexes with prescribed topology: Independence Complexes

-The sum is taken over the independent sets $I$ of $M$ that are disjoint from $B$.
-Lemma~3.8 in \cite{SamKlee} shows that all maximal such $I$ under inclusion, i.e the bases of the induced matroid on $E\backslash B$, satisfy that $h_{d-|I|}(\text{link}_\II(I)|_B) \not= 0$.
-It follows that $h_d(M)$ is bounded below by the number of bases of $M|_{E-B}$.
-This implies that there are at most $k$ maximal bases.
-Together with the fact that the rank of the restriction is bounded above by $d$, this implies that the number of possible restrictions is finite.
-The missing independent sets consist of a subset of $B$ together with an element of the restriction, thus the number of matroids with $h_d = k$ is bounded above by $2^dkT_{d,k}$, where $T_{d,k}$ is the number of matroids of rank at most $d$ with at most $k$ bases. \end{proof} \begin{remark} The bounds are far from tight.
+\begin{remark} The bounds are far from tight.
 First of all, it is to be expected that the larger the number of bases of $\Delta_{E\backslash B}$, the fewer ways there are to complete to a matroid.
 More careful analysis can be carried to replace the power of $2$, but basic asymptotics of binomial coefficients tell us that the replacement is still exponential.
-An estimate of $T_{d,k}$ is not known, but it seems like estimating it is more a more tractable problem.
-In particular, it is a simple consequence of the exchange axiom that the values stabilize for fixed $k$ and large values of $d$. \end{remark} In general, it follows from Chari's Theorem \ref{thm:chari} that $|\Psi_{d,1}| = p(d)$, the number of integer partitions of $d$.
+An estimate of $T_{d,k}$ is not known, but it seems like estimating it is a more tractable problem.
+In particular, it is a simple consequence of the exchange axiom that the values stabilize for fixed $k$ and large values of $d$. \end{remark} In general, it follows from \cite[Theorem 3]{Chari} that $|\Psi_{d,1}| = p(d)$, the number of integer partitions of $d$.
 Consequently, the best kind of formula we can expect for the cardinality of $\Psi_{d,k}$ is asymptotic.
 It is unclear that the value of $\Psi_{d,k}$ is monotone in either of the parameters.
 At least the construction of $V_{d,k}$ shows that $\Psi_{d,k}\neq\emptyset$.
-Using the same ideas we can say a little more. \begin{lemma} $|\Psi_{d,1}| \le |\Psi_{d,k}|$ for every positive integer $d$ \end{lemma} \begin{proof} Since every matroid in $\Psi_{d,1}$ is a PS-sphere, we can choose any vertex $v$ and replicate the construction of $V_{d,k}$ to get an inclusion $\Psi_{d,1}\to \Psi_{d,k}$. \end{proof}
+Using the same ideas we can say a little more. \begin{lemma} $|\Psi_{d,1}| \le |\Psi_{d,k}|$ for every positive integer $d$. \end{lemma} \begin{proof} Since every matroid in $\Psi_{d,1}$ is a PS-sphere, we can choose any vertex $v$ and replicate the construction of $V_{d,k}$ to get an inclusion $\Psi_{d,1}\to \Psi_{d,k}$. \end{proof} We have now the ingredients to prove Theorem \ref{thm:howmany}. \begin{proof}[Proof of Theorem \ref{thm:howmany}] Combine Proposition \ref{prop:howmany} with Lemma \ref{lem:many}. \end{proof}

 Notice that the previous argument is not strong enough to prove that $\Psi_{d,k} \le \Psi_{d,{k+1}}$ in general (if $d=1$ the number of all such matroids is one).
 In particular, it would be interesting to find a matroid operation that increases $h_d(\II(M))$ by one in general.
 The previous construction relies heavily on having a vertex of the independence complex whose link is a sphere.
 This is, presumably, almost never the case.